UZH-PEG/microxanox/inst/manuscript/Response Round 2.md

 **Response:** We apologise on these oversights on our side.
 We have attached a pdf document with filename `diff_R0_R2.pdf` which shows the changes between the original submission (R0) and the current one (R2).

-**Response:** Below we address each of the comments that the reviewer report to be not addressed, and do so by first copying the original comment, and then responding.
+**Response:** Below we address each of the comments that the reviewer reported to be not addressed, and do so by first copying the original comment, and then responding.